jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 On the bright side, we have Netflix.

-Thanks to our beloved online streaming, pandemic worries are easily replaced with tales of passionate love, wicked magic spells, and galaxies far far away.
+Thanks to our beloved online streaming, pandemic worries are easily replaced with tales of passionate love, fantastic magic spells, and galaxies far far away.

 Stories are compelling because they're so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
 This moral clarity tells us precisely who the heroes and villains are, and thus lets us commit our emotions.

-We can cherish Romeo and Juliet because we understand their love is beautiful and worth dying for!
+We can thus cherish Romeo and Juliet because we understand their love is beautiful and worth dying for!
 While their families' rivalry is ignorant and stupid.
 We get why Luke Skywalker's rebellion is righteous and worth fighting for!
-And know Darth Vader's empire it's hellish and must be destroyed.
+And know Darth Vader's empire, it's hellish and must be destroyed.

 But our emotions don't change the story.
 Even the main character's feelings mean so very little to the final outcome.

-That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, reach for real objects like wands and lightsabers.
+That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, fight using real-life objects like wands and lightsabers.

-And that's why we all watch Netflix so much.
+And that's why we all love Netflix.
 Because we enjoy the drama of discovering if the light or dark side better controls the power of magic, the Force, and, most important, technology.

 But unlike us, the protagonists can't sit back and enjoy the story.

 Because nobody ever won a battle by watching it.
 The victors are the ones who control the levers of power.
 Cinderella used a slipper to defeat her treacherous step-family.
-Harry Potter used a wand to defeat Lord Voldemort.
+Harry Potter used a wand to defeat "He Who Must Not Be Named."
 And Luke Skywalker used a small ship to destroy the Death Star.

 When people master the levers of power, they overcome antagonists and solve problems.
-And, that is the clear lesson Main Street must learn today.
+And that is the clear lesson Main Street must learn today.

 Otherwise, this pandemic was for nothing.